HectorDevelops/Exchange/README.md

 * pip install pymysql

 3. Build and run the application.
 4. Open your web browser and visit http://localhost:5000 to access Exchange locally.

+Please direct any problems to HectorDevelops@gmail.com